 RECOMMENDED ENGINE OIL SEASON TYPE Summer XPS 4-STROKE SYNTH.
-BLEND OIL (SUMMER) (P/N 293 600 121) Winter XPS 4-STROKE SYNTHETIC OIL (ALL CLIMATE) (P/N 293 600 112)
+BLEND OIL (P/N 293 600 121) Winter XPS 4-STROKE SYNTHETIC OIL (P/N 293 600 112)

 NOTE: The XPS oil is specially formulated to meet the lubrication requirements of this engine.
-BRP strongly recommends the use of its XPS 4-stroke oil.
+BRP recommends the use of its XPS 4-stroke oil.
+If XPS engine oil is not available, use a 4-stroke SAE 5W 40 engine oil that meets or exceeds the requirements for API service classification SM, SL or SJ.
+Always check the API service label certification on the oil container it must contain at least one of the above standards.

-NOTICE Damages caused by the use of oil not suitable for this engine will not be covered by the BRP limited warranty.
+NOTICE Damages caused by the use of oil not suitable for this engine may not be covered by the BRP limited warranty.